MATSUMOTO Kagu (Furniture)

-Matsumoto Kagu developed from one of the trades set up around the time that Matsumoto in present-day Nagano Prefecture became a castle town in the latter half of the 16th century.
-It was not until the end of the Edo period (1600-1868), however, that the production of household furniture actually began.
+Matsumoto furniture developed in the latter half of the 16th century in what is now Nagano Prefecture.
+However, it was not until the end of the Edo era (1600-1868) that the production of household furniture began.

-At the outset, chests, china cupboards and tables were made to meet the needs of those living in the castle town and its surrounding area but with the development of transportation, the furniture began to be sold further afield and the town became well known nationwide as a furniture production center.
+At first, chests, china cupboards and tables were produced to meet the needs of the people living in and around Matsumoto.
+But with the development of transportation, the furniture could be sold farther away, and soon the town became known nationwide as a furniture production center.

-Work of the finest craftsmanship is employed in the making of a broad range of products made in solid wood and assembled using traditional jointing techniques.
-It is extremely sturdy furniture and even the work on those parts which are not directly visible from the outside is very precise.
-Wiped on with a cloth, the finish is often a coating of natural lacquer, which shows off the beauty of the grain and the warmth of the wood.
-Various kinds of chest and shelving are now produced along with tables of various sizes.
+Work of the finest craftsmanship is used to produce a broad range of solid wood pieces, which are assembled using traditional joining techniques.
+Matsumoto furniture is very sturdy, and even the work on parts not visible from the outside is extremely precise.
+Wiped on with a cloth, the finish is often a coating of natural lacquer, which shows off the beauty and warmth of the woodgrain.
+Pieces produced today include various kinds of chests, shelves and tables.

-Using only solid, natural wood, Matsumoto kagu is assembled according to traditional methods with the greatest skill and care.
-Through devotion to the finest details even for parts that cannot be seen from the surface, a sturdy and long-lasting piece of furniture can be produced.
-The finishing lacquer used further enhances the natural beauty and warmth of the underlying wood.
+Matsumoto furniture is assembled from solid wood using traditional methods with the greatest of skill and care.
+The resulting pieces are sturdy and long-lasting, with great attention devoted to the finest details, many of which cannot be seen from the outside.
+The finishing lacquer further enhances the natural beauty and warmth of the underlying wood.

 How to make

-Matsumoto kagu is made from natural wood from a variety of trees including Japanese Zelkova, oak and cherry-birch.
-The entire process of building the furniture is handled by a single craftsman.
-A wide variety of traditional wood joining methods have been passed down to be used in the assembly of the piece.
-The finishing lacquer is applied in layers dozens of times, bringing out a deep, profound beauty in the underlying furniture.
+Matsumoto furniture is made from the wood of a variety of trees, including zelkova, oak and cherry-birch.
+The process of building each piece of furniture is handled by a single craftsman.
+A wide variety of wood-joining methods passed down through the generations are used to assemble the piece.
+The finishing lacquer is applied in dozens of layers, bringing out the deep underlying beauty of the furniture.